· Pavel Tkachenko · .md

 Extracting data from databases is a major task of most Web applications.
 News websites, social networks, discussion forums, and your banking app have one thing in common: the need to retrieve information from a database.
-To make the process fast and efficient, we need to know how to structure not only the data but also information about where each record or a set of records are located.
-Int this article, we will dive into indexes, which hold all the necessary meta data to effectively query records from a database.
+To make the process fast and efficient, we need to know how to structure not only the data but also information about where each record or a set of records is located.
+In this article, we will dive into indexes, which hold all the necessary metadata to effectively query records from a database.
 This topic covers Rails’ basic approaches for effective queries using PostgreSQL as a database.
+In Rails with Postgres, these optimizations are typically applied through migrations and carefully designed Active Record models.

 Indexes in real life